Introduction

 If you are studying or planning to study, make sure your course is CORU-accredited.
 CORU also provides information on approved qualifications that serve as entry routes to these courses this accreditation is crucial for future employment, especially with the HSE.

 If you have been qualified outside the EU you can find further information in relation to registration and recognition of your qualifications here.
+Speech & Language Therapists who have qualified abroad are eligible for a Critical Skills Employment Permit which allows them to work in Ireland.

 Private vs. Public Sector: Where Can You Work?

-The HSE is the largest employer of SLT’s in Ireland.
+The HSE is the largest employer of SLTs in Ireland.
 Jobs span across hospitals, primary care teams and child development services.
 Working as a Speech and Language Therapist in the HSE’s public sector offers a rewarding, team-based environment where SLTs collaborate with other HSCP’s to deliver essential services.

 The private sector is growing rapidly.
 Many families seek private Speech & Language Therapy to avoid long wait times or to receive more specialised support.
 This pathway also allows SLTs to run their own practices, offering greater autonomy and flexible work hours.